datalad/datalad/README.md

     conda install -c conda-forge datalad

-will install released released version, and release candidates are available via
+will install the most recently released version, and release candidates are available via

     conda install -c conda-forge/label/rc datalad

-## Other Linux'es, OSX via pip
+## Other Linux'es, macOS via pip

 Before you install this package, please make sure that you [install a recent version of git-annex](https://git-annex.branchable.com/install).
-Afterwards, install the latest version of `datalad` from [PyPi](https://pypi.org/project/datalad).
+Afterwards, install the latest version of `datalad` from [PyPI](https://pypi.org/project/datalad).
 It is recommended to use a dedicated [virtualenv](https://virtualenv.pypa.io):

-    # create and enter a new virtual environment (optional)
+    # Create and enter a new virtual environment (optional)
     virtualenv --python=python3 ~/env/datalad
     . ~/env/datalad/bin/activate

-    # install from PyPi
+    # Install from PyPI
     pip install datalad

-By default, installation via pip installs core functionality of datalad allowing for managing datasets etc.  Additional installation schemes are available, so you could provide enhanced installation via `pip install datalad[SCHEME]` where `SCHEME` could be
+By default, installation via pip installs the core functionality of DataLad, allowing for managing datasets etc.  Additional installation schemes are available, so you can request enhanced installation via `pip install datalad[SCHEME]`, where `SCHEME` could be:

 - `tests`
-     to also install dependencies used by unit-tests battery of the datalad
+     to also install dependencies used by DataLad's battery of unit tests
 - `full`
      to install all dependencies.

-More details on installation and initial configuration could be found in the [DataLad Handbook: Installation].
+More details on installation and initial configuration can be found in the [DataLad Handbook: Installation].

 # License